The microwave phase locking in Bloch transistor: Results and Discussion

-In summary, we demonstrate the operation of the Bloch Transistor.
-It can deliver the quantized current to the circuits, including the quantum ones.
-The maximum amplitude of the current is $\sim14\,\text{nA}$.
-The device features four controls to set the current level, deactivate the current locking, and modulate its prominence.
-Further improvements are proposed to make the device more accurate and robust against noise.
-The technology of BT fabrication is scalable and compatible with that of other cryogenic quantum devices.
-We believe BT will be essential to the new versatile quantum technology platform.
+In summary, we demonstrate a new mechanism of phase locking with the MW in operation of the Bloch Transistor.
+Two phenomena, the Dual Shapiro Steps and Aharonov-Casher effect, are present in the BT.
+The operation of the BT is unique, as the non-dissipative current quantization is engaged with the fluctuating charge in the double JJs circuit.
+The maximum amplitude of the quantized current is $\sim 6.6\,\text{nA}$.
+The BT features four controls to set the current level, deactivate the current locking, and modulate the current amplitude.
+It can be part of a coherent quantum circuit that delivers a non-dissipative current.
+The technology of BT fabrication is scalable and compatible with that of other superconducting quantum devices.
+We believe that BT can be an essential part of the new cryogenic quantum technology platform.
+However, further improvements should be implemented to make the device more accurate and resistant to noise.\\